-This blog post is a summary of a recent project completed by Research & Marketing Strategies, Inc. (RMS).
+This blog post was written by Erica Winters, Sr. Research Analyst & Social Media Strategist, and is a summary of a recent project completed by Research & Marketing Strategies, Inc. (RMS).

 Approach: To identify consumer usage and preferences regarding the store’s circular advertisement, the RMS Analytic team developed an online survey consisting of approximately 20 questions.
 The RMS Analytic team administered the online survey to the in-house research panel, RMS ViewPoint.
 Only panel members who matched the screening criteria and geography of interest were invited to participate.
 Fieldwork lasted approximately one week.
 Following the data collection and analysis period, a comprehensive report was delivered to the client, which included a visual dashboard of the findings, as well as next steps and recommendations.